 One of the main, and challenging things I have had to deal with and figure out is where I stand with my religion..
-In many ways, I got sick of how in religion, things have to fit certain traits in order to "work" or "find salvation".
-I believe very strongly in the spirit and mystery of God, and Christ, but the construct of religion itself, I think is very broken, as people are broken and there are aspects of the church that I find myself disagreeing with, mainly the shaming of sexuality outside of the confines of marriage.
-I don't know why, but it has been so important for me to understand everything that I believe and agree with it.
+In many ways, I got sick of how in religion, things have to fit certain categories or be a certain way in order to "work" or "find salvation".
+I believe very strongly in the spirit and mystery of God and Christ, but the construct of religion itself, I think is very broken, as people are broken and there are aspects of the church that I find myself disagreeing with; mainly the shaming of sexuality outside of the confines of marriage.
+It has been so important for me to understand everything that I believe in the faith and agree with it.
 Cognitive dissonance made me go crazy when I fell in love with a young man who wasn't religious, probably never will be, and has no reason to be.
 I listen to his story with so much love and understanding, and I let it make me think about my beliefs and how they fit together.
 I decided that I don't like the idea of a God who is selective about who he sends his grace to.
 I love this guy.
 I know he is a beautiful person and I see God in him in many ways even though he doesn't believe in God.
 I want to believe in a God who would be willing to save him (send him to Heaven) for the good things he has done and does even if he lives his life in a completely non-religous way.
 His non-religious way, I believe is one of the most loving ways I have ever seen someone chose to believe and act.
 He doesn't need anything in order to do good for others.
 He doesn't need the idea that a God will reward him for it.
 He would rather just do good to do good.
 He has had so many encounters with religious people which have been negative and not God-like or loving so it is reasonable and understanding why he chooses to not follow a main religion.

 He and I have been just friends for the last few months.
 The longer the months go by, the more I feel like I am growing up and realizing just how much I care about and appreciate this young man for everything he is.
-We do have our differences, and sometimes it feels like there's no way we could be truly happy or maybe, complete if we ever got back together and had a long-term relationship again because those differences feel so vast, and yet, we keep each other around, we take care of each other.
+We do have our differences, and sometimes it feels like there's no way we could be truly right for each other if we ever got back together again because those differences feel so vast, and yet, we keep each other around, we take care of each other.
 We are companions in the truest sense that I have ever felt before.
 We are friends.
 And friendship is the strongest, truest kind of love.